 In some cases, punitive damages may be available as well, such as in situations where a driver was operating a vehicle while intoxicated.
 A St. Petersburg front-end car accident attorney could help an individual plaintiff determine what damages may be available under their specific circumstances.

-No-Fault Insurance Rules May Affect Recovery Options
+How do No-Fault Insurance Rules Affect Recovery Options?

 In many car accident situations, Florida’s no-fault insurance rules limit those involved in an accident to recovering only from their own insurance provider.
 However, where an injury is serious, the driver at fault may be sued for liability.

 An injury is considered sufficiently serious to support a lawsuit if it causes permanent loss of important bodily functions, other permanent injuries, permanent noticeable disfigurement, or death, according to Florida Statutes §627.737.